-144 Fort George, Inverness-shire
+143 Fort George, Inverness-shire

-Address: Ardersier, Inverness-shire IV2 7TD Web: www.historicenvironment.scot/visit-a-place/places/ fort-george Tel: 01667 460232 Hours: daily: Apr-Sept 9.30am-5.30pm, Oct-Mar 10am-4pm; last entry 45 mins before closing Dates: closed 1-2 Jan & 25-26 Dec; site may close at short notice in adverse weather Entry: [D]£9 [C]free [A]£9 [5-15s]£5.40 [Seniors, 60+]£7.20
+Address: Ardersier, Inverness-shire IV2 7TD Web: www.historicenvironment.scot/visit-a-place/places/ fort-george Tel: 01667 460232 Hours: daily: Apr-Sept 9.30am-5.30pm, Oct-Mar 10am-4pm; last entry 1hr before closing Dates: closed 1-2 Jan & 25-26 Dec; site may close at short notice in adverse weather Entry: [D]£10 [C]free [A]£10 [7-15s]£6 [Seniors, 60+]£8

 Built on the orders of King George II in the wake of the Jacobite Rebellion of 1745, Fort George is still in use as an army barracks today.
-It is one of the largest and best-preserved forts in Europe, a spectacular complex of fortifications and garrison buildings set on a spit of land jutting into the Moray Firth.
+It is one of the largest and bestpreserved forts in Europe, a spectacular complex of fortifications and garrison buildings set on a spit of land jutting into the Moray Firth.
 After parking, you approach the fort along a path that takes you through sandstone tunnels and over white wooden bridges that span the ditches.
 Once there, you're rewarded with magnificent coastal views from the ramparts - sometimes you can even spot dolphins in the sea from here.